 - Notify the Financial Aid and Scholarships Office of the change online by opening a case.

-- Visit Cal Student Central in person at 120 Sproul Hall or open a case online to request a reduction or cancellation of your private loan.
+- Contact Cal Student Central to request a reduction or cancellation of your private loan.